-The CDA will make two efforts to obtain information from current and previous landlords.
-If landlords do not respond to verification requests from the CDA within a reasonable amount of time, the applicant will be asked to provide up to three professional references regarding their ability to comply with lease terms.
+The CDA will make two efforts to obtain information from current and previous landlords, as well as from utility companies.
+If landlords or utility companies do not respond to verification requests from the CDA within a reasonable amount of time, the applicant will be asked to provide a up to three professional references and regarding their ability to comply with lease terms.
 The number of references requested will be in conjunction with the amount of rental history lacking.
 If the applicant is not connected to professional references, or is lacking the appropriate number of professional references, the applicant will also be asked to complete a questionnaire regarding their ability to comply with lease terms.